The Media Fog of Science

 "Now science is science, and we cannot blame the researchers for the way their data crunched."

-This statement was perhaps a rhetorical flourish in "Fat Comes in on Little Cat Feet", which was an amusing editorial in the NYT about a widely publicized obesity study that was also the subject of our own airy post, "Fat Cooties", last week.
-It may have been no more than a blithe segue within lighthearted commentary about a light-weight study.
-So in that sense, aptly amused, we should maybe just move on to the next thing.
+Perhaps Gail Collins meant the sentence as just a rhetorical flourish in "Fat Comes in on Little Cat Feet", an amusing commentary in the NYT about the widely publicized obesity study that was also the subject of our own airy post last week, "Fat Cooties".
+It was may no more than a blithe segue within lighthearted commentary about a light-weight study.
+Aptly amused, we should maybe just move on to the next thing.
 But wait.
-Outside of the context of this editorial and this study, too many people understand science exactly this way.
-They would take the author's statement as a description of science and scientists.
+Outside of the context of this editorial and study, too many people understand science exactly this way.
+They would take the author's statement as an acc description of science and scientists.

 Obviously, few would disagree that the subject of electrical engineering is different than the subject of mechanical engineering - both EE's and ME's would readily point this out, and that the subject of physics is different than biology, and that biochemistry is different than embryology.
 The scientific method is intact across the fields, but the tools employed by the scientists are certainly different in different areas, as are premises, standards, assumptions and politics of the education, practice and expertise required for each discipline.